Capillary/ecom-api-document/source/includes/_order.md

 sellerwroxorderid | Order id generated at Sellerworx.
 Maps Channel order id to Sellerworx order id items* | Specify the details of each line-item in `item` attribute Payments* | Specify the payment details and `orderrefno` of the order in `payment`.
-The orderrefno value at payment level should be same as that of the order level
+The orderrefno value at payment level should be same as that of the order level paymentstatus | The payment status of the current order.
+Values: Authorized, Pending paymentno | The reference number for order payment provided by the respective payment gateway vouchercode | Coupon code applied for the transaction if any.
+This is just for viewing purpose and the API does not do any calculation based on the voucher code customfield | Pass this only if you have preconfigured custom fields at the order level itemcustomfield | Pass line-item level custom fields.
+You do not need to have preconfigured custom fields at the order item level deliveryslotcode | Pass the delivery slot code if you want to associate a delivery slot with the order shippingmode |  Pass the shipping mode that you want to associate with the order.
+However, the API does not validate/calculate on the provided shipping mode shippingamount | Pass the shipping charge for the specific item (Order item level) shippingdiscount | Pass the discount amount on the shipping charge (Order item level discount) linediscount |  Pass the order item level line discount